Fort Buchanan's Logistics Readiness Center facilitates POV Shipment

 |0

-This work, Fort Buchanan's Logistics Readiness Center facilitates POV Shipment, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan's Logistics Readiness Center facilitates POV Shipment, by Carlos Cuebas and David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.